dandrea1/Spotify_Playlist/README.md

 # Spotify_Playlist
+Feeling nostalgic?
-Takes top 100 songs from a specific date in time and adds them to a spotify playlist.
+This python scrapes the top 100 Billboard songs from a specific date in time and adds them to a spotify playlist.
+Skills used: Web scraping, Spotipy